 Case 1: In the case where the organization is already using classroom based training and eLearning for upskilling the sales team, microlearning can be better put to use to:

-- possibly also performing well on the job
+3. possibly also performing well on the job.

-A combination of these three types of learners can then go through a more in-depth classroom training program that can equip them to train and upskill the remaining salesforce across regions.
+A combination of these three types of learners can then go through a more in-depth class room training program that can equip them to train and upskill the remaining sales teams across regions.